gilgameshjw/hydejack-starter-kit/projects.md

 ---
 layout: projects
-title: Applications
+title: Technologies
 description: >
-  Applications to real world problems
+  My current work on interesting and real world problems

 #description: >
 #	The technologies we have developed for real world problems: